CartoDB/mobile-sdk/scripts/xamarin-component/README.md

 # About

-This is package to create Nutiteq SDK 3.x Xamarin component for the store
+This is package to create Carto Mobile SDK Xamarin component for the store

 # How to compile package

  1. build iOS/Android DLL, MDB and XML (documentation) files using ../scripts/build-xamarin.py script
  1. add samples to samples/folders (see yaml).
-Same as in github.com/nutiteq/hellomap3d-dotnet project
+Same as in github.com/CartoDB/mobile-dotnet-samples project
  2. update component.yaml - version number
  3. in same folder where is component.yaml run:
   `mono ../../xamarin-component.exe package`